 Sami Laine says he has always felt that HR is his calling.
 Laine has two master s degrees, one in business and the other in social sciences.
 Laine admits that he puts in quite a bit of effort to ensure his competence in HR always stays ahead of the curve.

 Laine recently took part in Aalto EE’s Executive HR program.
 Laine worked as Head of HR at Finnish airports network operator Finavia while he was studying in the program.
-Thereafter he turned a new leaf in his career, and in January 2019 Laine started working at Lindström Group, where he is in charge of HR in Finland.
+Thereafter he turned a new leaf in his career, and in January 2019 Laine started working at Lindström Group, where he was in charge of HR in Finland.

 Laine says Aalto EE’s Executive HR program provided good payback for the time and money invested in it.